Frequently Asked Questions

 Tel: +44 (0) 20 3968 3848

-What are the benefits of the NGC UK Collector membership and how do I join?
+What are the benefits of the NGC Collector membership and how do I join?

 Can I submit to other Certified Collectibles Group (CCG) companies?

 Yes.
-Your NGC UK Collector membership entitles you to submit to NGC International UK Limited (NGC UK) as well as Numismatic Guaranty Corporation (NGC), Numismatic Conservation Services (NCS) and Paper Money Guaranty (PMG), Certified Guaranty Company (CGC) and CGC Trading Cards.
+Your NGC Collector membership entitles you to submit to Numismatic Guaranty Company (NGC), Numismatic Conservation Services (NCS), Paper Money Guaranty (PMG), Certified Guaranty Company (CGC) and CGC Trading Cards.

-Does the grading credit I receive with my NGC UK Premium Collector membership expire?
+Does the grading credit I receive with my NGC Premium Collector membership expire?

 Yes.
 This credit expires one year from the day it was issued.

-If you joined as an NGC UK Premium or Elite Collector member, your £125 grading credit will be posted to your account instantly.
+If you joined as an NGC Premium or Elite Collector member, your £120 grading credit will be posted to your account instantly.
 It will then be automatically applied to your submissions until the credit is exhausted.